Jackrekirby/minecraft-ca-ts/readme.md

 - [x] Save inventory state in local storage
 - [ ] Add block debug tooltip
 - [ ] Add signs that make use of tooltip
+- [ ] Make moving block a type rather than a feature of all blocks

 ### webgl canvas